PaulZC/Pyrotechnic_Balloon_Cut-Down/CUTTER.md

 ### Connect the Cutter

 Cut the igniter wires short.
 Part the wires and remove 5mm of insulation from the end of each wire.
-Poke the bare wire ends into the green terminal block on the cut-down circuit board.
+Push the bare wire ends into the green terminal block on the cut-down circuit board.
 You do not need to press the orange levers on the terminal block while you do this.
 The levers only need to be pressed when releasing the wires.